 An Irregular Physics Education

-Educated in Bloomington’s public schools, in 1902, age 20, Clinton Davisson won a math/physics scholarship enabling him to go to the University of Chicago; he enrolled shortly before his twenty first birthday.
+Educated in Bloomington’s public schools, in 1902, age 20, Clinton Davisson won a math/physics scholarship for the University of Chicago; he enrolled shortly before his twenty-first birthday.

-An inherently shy young man, when his photo appeared in a local newspaper celebrating his scholarship, he avoided his normal route home to escape any attention.
+An inherently shy young man, when his photo and a story celebrating his scholarship appeared in a local newspaper, he avoided his normal route home to escape any attention.

 The scholarship enabled him to continue pursuing a lifetime fascination with physics.
 As early as elementary school, he had experimented with homemade batteries and electric coils.
 Later, he and a friend built a telegraph system between their houses and communicated using Morse code.

 Davisson’s scholarship to Chicago only supported him for one year, after which he returned penniless to Bloomington where he found work with a telephone company.